Mattobad/House-Price-Prediction-Regression/README.md

 Code used for publishing the model in pythonAnywhere.
 For simplicity, I've removed the all the code for training the mode(pipeline).
 Repository only consists of code for front-end, packages containing flask-api and saved model with relevant methods.

-If you want reproduce the project, you can use requirements text file to setup an conda environment.
+If you want reproduce the project, you can use requirements text file to setup a conda environment.

 ## Code and Resources Used
 **Python Version:** 3.7